seoklab/alphafold/README.md

 *   [PDB](https://www.rcsb.org/) (structures in the mmCIF format).

 We provide a script `scripts/download_all_data.sh` that can be used to download and set up all of these databases.
-This should take 8–12 hours.
+This should take 8–12 hours. **The data should be downloaded into `$ALPHAFOLD_HOME/data`.** If you have chosen the other directory for the data to live, then it must be explicitly passed to the downloader script as a command line argument.
+The script will then automatically create a symlink pointing to the target directory at `$ALPHAFOLD_HOME/data`.

+If such behavior is not desired or another database is being used, then the data directory could be explicitly passed as arguments, when invoking the `alphafold` script.
+(Please refer to the [next section](#running-alphafold) for more details.)

 :ledger: **Note: The total download size is around 428 GB and the total size when unzipped is 2.2 TB.
 Please make sure you have a large enough hard drive